jb-tester/spring-api-versioning-properties/readme.md

 - no versions are shown in Endpoints view
 - configured headers are highlighted as 'Unknown HTTP header'
 - delete `application.properties`, invoke intention in the `@RequestMapping#version`:
   no results.
-Should create the property in the `application.yaml`
+Should create the property in the `application.yaml` - fixed
 - false-positive inspection for version with some prefix
 - no versions in Structure view for functional routes
 - no intention in the functional routes with version